gambol99/embassy/README.md

 > (Note: these ports are overlaying, thus another container is allowed to map another service to the same binding proxy:80 but can be redirected to a completely different place)
 > - naturally, if the endpoints are changed, updated or removed the changes are propagated to the proxy

-Alternative are run the proxy on the docker host itself and use iptables to perform the redirection
+Alternative are run the proxy inside a container, link the other containers and use iptables to redirect ports

-      # ./embassy -interface eth0 -discovery 'etcd://HOST:PORT' -v=0 -p=3232
+      # ./embassy -interface eth0 -discovery 'etcd://HOST:PORT' -v=0 -p=9999
       # iptables -t nat -I PREROUTING -p tcp -d 172.17.42.1 -j DNAT --to-destination HOST:3232

       OR on the docker0 interface directly